bil/licorice/README.md

 ./docs/rt_kernel_setup.sh
 ```

-This script will take a couple hours to complete.
+This script will take one to two hours to complete.
 Reboot to finish installation when notified.
 A USB keyboard will not work after this point (USB support is disabled in this realtime kernel), use a PS/2 keyboard or ssh into the system.